The interrupted story spoke again, and this time it did not ask for anything. It simply told.

 The second stone stirred.

 Cindral felt it before he saw it.
 The first point of ink—the beginning the vendor had carried since before the Quarter existed—had begun to pulse.
 Not with light.
-With warmth.
-A warmth that matched the rhythm of the fifth script's voice, as if the two were speaking to each other in a language beneath language.
+With a living warmth that matched the rhythm of the fifth script's voice, as if the two were speaking to each other in a language beneath language.

 He drew the second stone from his pocket and set it beside the first.
 The point of ink at its centre was no longer still.
 It turned slowly, a dark pupil in a pale eye, orienting itself toward the fifth script.